Packet Sniffers are used in many different situations, networks, troubleshooting and investigative scenarios.

 Sometimes, you might think that you have already fixed the problem but only caused a more significant network mishap because you mis-configured a server or network link.

 To avoid these unfortunate events, Packet Sniffers were developed.

-A Packet Sniffer is a piece of software that analyzes and tracks inbound and outbound packets, monitors the network traffic and intercepts packets as well as records the path taken by the packet, and etc.
+A Packet Sniffer is a piece of software or tool that analyzes and tracks inbound and outbound packets, monitors the network traffic and intercepts packets as well as records the path taken by the packet, and etc.